smithjd/sql-pet/docs/11-elementary-queries.md

   * Comprehensive reference: [https://dplyr.tidyverse.org/](https://dplyr.tidyverse.org/)
   * Good tutorial: [https://suzan.rbind.io/tags/dplyr/](https://suzan.rbind.io/tags/dplyr/)

-In practice we find tht, **renaming variables** is often quite important because the names in an SQL database might not meet your needs as an analyst.
-In "the wild" you will find names that are ambiguous or overly specified, with spaces in them, and other problems that will make them difficult to use in R.  It is good practice to do whatever renaming you are going to do in a predictablel place like at the top of your code.
+In practice we find that, **renaming variables** is often quite important because the names in an SQL database might not meet your needs as an analyst.
+In "the wild" you will find names that are ambiguous or overly specified, with spaces in them, and other problems that will make them difficult to use in R.  It is good practice to do whatever renaming you are going to do in a predictable place like at the top of your code.
 The names in the `dvdrental` database are simple and clear, but if they were not, you might rename them for subsequent use in this way:

 ```r